jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 ### C. Basics of Mathematics & Statistics
 The real prerequisite for informatics and machine learning is not about mastering mathematics, it's about **data engineering and analysis.**

 Most of the common informatics and machine learning libraries and tools take care of the advanced mathematics for you.
-However,
+However, knowing the basic underlying mathematics and statistics, particularly in linear algebra and calculus, will allow the student to maximize his or her informatics and machine learning capacity.

 ### D. Introduction to Machine Learning